Student-centric advice and objective recommendations

 What to consider before refinancing federal loans

 Remember – you can refinance federal or private loans, but whenever you refinance, your loans will become private thereafter.
-As described above, federal loans come with a host of benefits that private loans do not offer.
+Federal loans come with a host of benefits that private loans do not offer.
 If you expect that you will have to take advantage of flexible repayment options, if you think you may qualify for loan forgiveness, or if you want to defer your loans in the future, you may not want to refinance your federal loans.

 It’s a tough trade-off, as sometimes the lower interest rates of refinanced loans can prove alluring.
 But before you decide to make the plunge, ensure that you are in a period of financial stability and that the lower interest rates are worth foregoing the option of repayment flexibility.